MasudAbdulle/libraryfinder/docs/planning.md

 ## Business Case

 ### Problem statement
 Our Project is called library finder.
-It is an app that allows people to find the nearest library to them based on their location.
+It is an app that allows people to search and find libraries.
 This addresses a problem that many people have of finding open to use public libraries.
 Many people go to only one or two libraries and by using this app it will allow them to experience many different libraries.
 They can find the one that suits them the most based of location, size or facilities in the library e.g., types of computers, silent working spaces and team work spaces.
 By creating this app library finder, we aim to help everyone find the best libraries for them and make it easier for them to find library spaces that suit their needs.

 ### Business benefits
 Library finder will have many benefits for users including:
-1. Finding the closest library can help people with travel costs etc
+1. Finding the closer library can help people with travel costs etc
-2. Users can find libraries close to them while on the move.
+2. Users can find libraries  while on the move.
-3. Users can decide if they want to go to that library based on the facilities there.
-4. Users can see distances between their current location and their library of choice.
+3. Users can see additional details about a library
+4. Users can search libraries by postcode

 ### Options Considered
 There are no leading mobile apps that specifically find libraries for users, however, google searching libraries near me could address the same needs.
 However, there are some issues that could arise from this e.g., google could show all libraries including private libraires such as school and university facilities.

 ### Expected Risks
 One of the risks associated with launching an app is the cost.
 Apps and websites can be expensive to start up and more expensive to maintain.
 Another risk associated with launching our app/websites is that it may grow too fast making it difficult to maintain and accommodate possibly hundreds of thousands of users weekly/monthly.
-This can cause an issue that we cou;d not be prepared for.
+This can cause an issue that we could not be prepared for.
 Another issue is that users may struggle to take to our new app.
 According to Build fire Mobile App Download and Usage Statistics (2021) the average person only uses 9 apps per day.
 This is a very small amount, and it may become difficult for our app to become an app the average person uses regularly.

 ## Project Scope
-TODO: Scope of the System of Interest.
-Include a bullet list of things from your context diagram that are in scope.
 The context diagram includes things that are in some way connected to the project this includes:

 1. [Open data Bristol (library location)](https://opendata.bristol.gov.uk/pages/homepage/) <br/>